Benjamin-23/Benjamin-23/README.md

 # 👋 Hi there, I'm Benjamin

-I'm a Fullstack Developer with 7 years of experience in web development and 4 years specializing in Web3 technologies.
+Experienced Fullstack Developer (7 yrs) with a deep focus on Web3 and blockchain development (4 yrs).

 ## 🛠️ Tech Stack